-- A. Financial need: The budget group's eligibility is based on financial need.
-See Section 1931 of the Social Security Act, the rules in this chapter and in 8.200.520 NMAC. - B. Financial eligibility: Pursuant to Section 1931 of the Social Security Act, enacted by Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA), a new medicaid financial eligibility standard was created.
-Refugee medical assistance (RMA) uses this same standard. - (1) Income eligibility criteria: The income eligibility criteria for Category 049 are based on New Mexico's aid to families with dependent children (AFDC) program as of July 16, 1996.
+A. Financial need: The budget group's eligibility is based on financial need.
+See Section 1931 of the Social Security Act, the rules in this chapter and in 8.200.520 NMAC.

+B. Financial eligibility: Pursuant to Section 1931 of the Social Security Act, enacted by Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA), a new medicaid financial eligibility standard was created.
+Refugee medical assistance (RMA) uses this same standard.

+(1) Income eligibility criteria: The income eligibility criteria for Category 049 are based on New Mexico's aid to families with dependent children (AFDC) program as of July 16, 1996.
 This is defined as the standard of need (SON) used in AFDC as of July 16, 1996.
 A refugee can be eligible for Category 059 if income would be below AFDC after deducting medical expenses incurred and paid in that month.
-Eligibility for Category 059 is determined on a month-to-month basis. - (2) Less restrictive income and resource methodology: Pursuant to Section 1931 of the Social Security Act, as a state option, New Mexico may use income and resource eligibility methodologies that are less restrictive than the AFDC methodologies used as of July 16, 1996.
-This chapter defines less restrictive methodologies to be used by New Mexico for resources, countable and excluded earned or unearned income, available or unavailable income and income deductions or disregards. - C. Gross and net income tests: Determining financial need is a two-step process.
+Eligibility for Category 059 is determined on a month-to-month basis.

+(2) Less restrictive income and resource methodology: Pursuant to Section 1931 of the Social Security Act, as a state option, New Mexico may use income and resource eligibility methodologies that are less restrictive than the AFDC methodologies used as of July 16, 1996.
+This chapter defines less restrictive methodologies to be used by New Mexico for resources, countable and excluded earned or unearned income, available or unavailable income and income deductions or disregards.

+C. Gross and net income tests: Determining financial need is a two-step process.
 When the countable gross or net income is exactly equal to the income eligibility standards, eligibility does not exist.

-- (1) Gross income test: The first step is determining the countable gross income of the budget group.
+(1) Gross income test: The first step is determining the countable gross income of the budget group.
 Gross income includes all countable income before taking into account taxes or deductions.
 Only self employment deductions are allowed in the gross income test.
-The calculated gross income must be less than [185] one hundred and eighty-five percent of the SON.
-If the budget group's income is more than [185] one hundred and eighty-five percent of the SON, the assistance unit is not eligible. - (2) Net income test: The second step is determining the countable net income of the budget group.
+The calculated gross income must be less than 185 percent of the SON.
+If the budget group's income is more than 185 percent of the SON, the assistance unit is not eligible.

+MAD-MR: MEDICAL ASSISTANCE PROGRAM ELIGIBILITY - REFUGEE EFI MEDICAL ASSISTANCE (RMA) PROGRAM INCOME AND RESOLUCE STANDARDS

+INCOME AND RESOURCE STANDARDS

+(2) Net income test: The second step is determining the countable net income of the budget group.
 From the countable gross income in step one, deduct all allowable work related expenses (WRE) and unearned income deductions/disregards.
 The countable net income must be less than the SON appropriate to the budget group size.
 If the budget group's income is more than the SON, the assistance unit is not eligible.
-[8.249.500.9 NMAC Rp, 8.249.500.9 NMAC, 1/1/2014; A, xx/xx/xxxx]
+[8.249.500.9 NMAC - Rp, 8.249.500.9 NMAC, 1-1-14]

 8.249.500.10 RESOURCE STANDARDS: Resources are not an eligibility factor.
-[8.249.500.10 NMAC - Rp, 8.249.500.10 NMAC, 1/1/2014]
+[8.249.500.10 NMAC - Rp, 8.249.500.10 NMAC, 1-1-14]

 8.249.500.11 INCOME STANDARDS: Refer to 8.249.500.9 NMAC.

-[8.249.500.11 NMAC - Rp, 8.249.500.11 NMAC, 1/1/2014]
+[8.249.500.11 NMAC - Rp, 8.249.500.11 NMAC, 1-1-14]